lukaszkukla/quanapp/README.md

 ### requirements
 * fetch data from [opentdb.com](https://opentdb.com/) via API
 * randomise questions on reload
-* visually appealing, neat and tidy design
+* visually neat and tidy design
 * responsive design to accommodate modern screen sizes

 ### expectations
 * I expect game to function without errors
-* I expect questions to not repeat same questions over and over
+* I expect questions to not repeat over and over
+* I expect answers will be shffled for qustions that might repeat
 * I expect all links to work
 * I expect all external links to open in new tabs
 * I expect fast website load without loss of image quality